cursorless-dev/cursorless/docs/user/README.md

 eg:
 `move blue air to green bat`
 Replaces the token containing letter 'b' with a green hat using the token containing letter 'a' with a blue hat, and the delete the latter token.

-### Slice

-The slice command is used to add multiple cursors to the editor.
-Each cursor is inserted at the same column on each row requested within the command.

-- `"pre <TARGET 1> slice past <TARGET 2>"`: Add cursors from the first target through to the second target's line(inclusive end)
-- `"pre <TARGET 1> slice <TARGET 2>"`: Shortened version of above `"slice past"` command
-- `"pre <TARGET 1> slice until <TARGET 2>"`: Add cursors until the second target's line(non-inclusive end)
-- `"pre <TARGET 1> slice between <TARGET 2>"`: Add cursors between first and second target's lines(non-inclusive start and end)

 ### Reverse/Shuffle/Sort